robtweed/ewd-qoper8-express-examples/README.md

 socket.emit('my-response', resultObj);
 ```

 In order to test this example, you need to load an HTML file - there's one already created in the /examples folder (index.html).
 If you start the express6.js script and put the following URL into a browser: <http://192.168.1.193:8080/> (change the IP address as appropriate), it should load the index.html page.
-This loads the client-side socket.io library and otherwise just contains a button that contains the text “Click Me”:
+This loads the client-side socket.io library and otherwise just contains a button that contains the text "Click Me”:
 ```html
 <html>
 <head>